GitPro10/temp/README.md

 const scraper = new eshop_scraper(config)
 ```
 ### Set timeout
-If the request takes longer time than this and the website doesn't response wthin that time then the request will be cancelled
+If the request takes longer time than the set amount of time and the website doesn't response within that time then the request will be cancelled.
 ```js
 import eshop_scraper from 'eshop-scraper'